5S and Poka-Yoke are two highly effective methods of visual management.

 Henry Ford’s CANDO philosophy – the origin of 5S?

 The idea behind 5S isn’t all that new.
 These days, most lean experts agree that Toyota drew inspiration from the CANDO method developed by Henry Ford (1863-1947), which is believed to have been in use at Ford plants even before 1920.
 The acronym CANDO stands for Cleaning up, Arranging, Neatness, Discipline and Ongoing improvement.
 It doesn’t take much to spot similarities between the two methods.
 In fact, Ford was visited by a team from Toyota in 1950, and then by Taiichi Ohno – a founding father of the Toyota Production System – six years later.
 In other words, the impact CANDO has had on the 5S methodology is not something to be ignored.
+Would you like to know more about visual management and 5S?
+You can deepen your knowledge in a special online training at the item Academy.

 Targeted error prevention with Poka-Yoke